Fans Debate Whether Or Not Ariana Grande's New Tattoo Is About Her Fiancé

 Advertisement

-Still, until we know for sure, stans continue to zoom, inspect, and theorize what the eff this tattoo actually says.
+Still, until we know for sure, stans continue to zoom, inspect, and theorise what the eff this tattoo actually says.

 Her tattoo either says Pete or arte?
 What do you think it says ? @ArianaGrande pic.twitter.com/2hmjv7NyXp— ɥɐɹɐS ? (@toulquse) July 12, 2018